Off-duty police officer charged over cyclist's death, faces drink-driving charge

 Counties Manukau District Commander Jill Rogers said today one person had been charged in relation to the fatal crash.

-Lane, of Remuera, was a reclusive sportsman and talented machine engineer who had been working at a bike shop in recent years, but was due to leave the job this month to begin his retirement and spend more time tinkling with his beloved bicycles.
+Lane was a reclusive sportsman and talented machine engineer who had been working at a bike shop in recent years, but was due to leave the job this month to begin his retirement and spend more time tinkering with his beloved bicycles.

 His long-time mate Ian Fulton told the Herald that Lane was a bit of a loner, "very smart and very conscientious".